Berlin Conclusion

-"Berlin Conclusion" is the twenty-second episode and season finale of the first season of the American crime drama The Blacklist.
-The episode premiered in the United States on NBC on May 12, 2014.
+"Berlin Conclusion", or "Berlin Part Two", is the twenty-second episode and season finale of the first season of the American crime drama The Blacklist.
+A direct continuation of "Berlin", the episode premiered in the United States on NBC on May 12, 2014.

 Plot

 It is revealed that some passengers on the plane were killed in the crash, some are in the hospital, and a few are at large.
 The members of the task force start being targeted.
 Agent Malik is killed, and Cooper is strangled and placed into a coma.
 A guard (Peter Stormare) that was severely injured in the crash is questioned in the hospital, and tells a story of a man in prison whose enemy sent him parts of his dead daughter, one by one, until he managed to escape.
 Fitch meets with Red, saying that his organization has finally agreed to join forces with Red against Berlin, and he arranges to give Red an opportunity to escape from FBI custody.
 Red meets with Elizabeth and they continue to try to hunt down Berlin.
 Red encounters a man (Andrew Howard) believed to be Berlin and tortures him for information.
 Tom ambushes Elizabeth in her car and drags her into the room with a gun pointed to her head, imploring Red to give himself up.
 Red kills "Berlin" and inches closer to Tom.
 Tom shoots Red in the shoulder, prompting Liz to break free.
 Elizabeth and Tom scuffle and he is shot by her.
 With his dying breath, Tom whispers something to Elizabeth.
 Red says that he realized the man he had just tortured and killed is not Berlin, who is instead revealed to be the injured guard the FBI questioned in the hospital.
 As Cooper recovers under Ressler's watch, Elizabeth and Ressler discover that Berlin escaped his room and is at large.
 When agents investigate the room where the bodies of Tom and the fake Berlin should be, Tom's body is gone.
 Liz meets with Red and says that Tom told her that her father is alive.
 Red assures Elizabeth that her father definitely died in a fire.
 Berlin walks the streets carrying a pocket watch with the picture of a little girl, with Red concurrently carrying the same picture that he recovered from the Stewmaker.
 The season ends with Red removing his shirt to treat his bullet wound, revealing burn scars on his back.